 Will you supply every single photo you take?

 You will receive a minimum of 400 edited photos, but sometimes up to 900 or so.
 This amount varies depending on each day, the amount of time covered, the weather, what was happening, the number of guests, how good your friends are at dancing etc.

 How many photos will we receive?

 I will always send you a couple of edited ‘teaser’/’preview’ photos the next day after your wedding, so you’ve got something to view and share straight away.
 On average, the rest of the edited images will be supplied in an online gallery around 4 weeks after your wedding date.
 This depends on the time year also, if you are getting married in peak wedding season (October – April) – they may be longer.
 If you are getting married in winter when there are fewer weddings, probably a fair bit quicker.

 How long will it be before we see any of our photos?

 What do you do to the photos when you edit them?

-My editing process is reasonably light and not over the top like many photographers I have seen.
-I don’t like that ‘digital’ vibe of heavily re-touched images that change the way people or the day actually looked.
+My editing process is reasonably light and not over the top like some photographers I have seen.
+I don’t like that vibe of heavily retouched images that change the way people or the day actually looked.
 Colours are corrected and adjusted to maintain a consistent feel throughout all of your photos taken during the day.
-When I’m not shooting weddings, I’ll often shoot with film cameras.
-So when I’m editing wedding photos, I try to replicate that ‘film vibe’ a little, and remove that ‘digital’ vibe and create much more of timeless feel.
+Some images I might intentionally under (or occasionally over) expose in-camera because I know what kind of feel & detail this can give me in post-production (see below).
+All your images are treated individually and given a bit of that extra ‘pop’ using Lightroom.

 Can you photoshop this, or that?